 Things to do in Highbury Islington | Browse the Vintage Furniture Shops

-Along this route you’ll come across some great independent homes and interiors shops.
+Along this route, you’ll come across some great independent homes and interiors shops.
 Located behind Highbury Fields is the Clarissa Hulse shop which is attached to her studio.
 Here you can browse cushions, bedding and plenty of pretty home accessories.
 Address: 29 Corsica Street N5 1 JT.
-The other shops of note are Out of the Attic, a lovely antiques shop selling everything from Italian chandeliers to European glass vases.
+The other shops of note are Out of the Attic, a lovely antique shop selling everything from Italian chandeliers to European glass vases.
 Address: 195 Blackstock Road N5 2LL.
 Next door is Gathering Moss selling rustic wooden furniture and adorable objects for the home.
-Only open at the weekend from 11am-5pm.
+Only open at the weekend from 11 am until 5 pm.
 Address: 193 Blackstock Road N5 2LL.
 A little further on there is a great mid-century modern vintage furniture shop selling sofas, sideboards, coffee tables, lighting and decorative objects.
 Address: 87 Blackstock Road N4 2JW.

 Out of the Attic Antiques Shop